MEET THE DIETITIAN

 You have a life to be lived and you deserve to have freedom from the ways diet culture works to steal your time and your headspace so you can enjoy being fully present in it.

-I believe in a collaborative approach (I am here to navigate things alongside you, not talk at you).
-I respect and support client autonomy and experience.
-I am on your team.
-I know my clients are always doing the best they can, with what they have (being human is hard).
+We believe in a collaborative approach (We am here to navigate things alongside you, not talk at you).
+We respect and support client autonomy and experience.
+We are on your team.
+We know our clients are always doing the best they can, with what they have (being human is hard).

-In alignment with my practice framework and philosophy, I do not provide meal plans for weight loss or weight loss interventions.
-However, I DO make space to talk more deeply about the desire for weight loss and feelings about weight and body size.
-I want to hear more about your lived experience in and with your body.
+In alignment with our practice framework and philosophy, we do not provide meal plans for weight loss or weight loss interventions.
+However, we DO make space to talk more deeply about the desire for weight loss and feelings about weight and body size.
+We want to hear more about your lived experience in and with your body.

 Nutritionist vs Dietitian–what is the difference?